Tzeak/yumlog/README.md

 cd ..
 ```

-copy the example env and drop your openai key in
+copy the example env and drop your keys in

 ```bash
 cp env.example .env